 - Now an accredited Savory professional, Kilpatrick will teach the curriculum at the Ranch.

-When Donna Kilpatrick began leading Heifer Ranch’s agricultural programs four years ago, digging into the land would pull up a clump of light colored, clumpy, clay-like soil.
+When Donna Kilpatrick began leading Heifer Ranch’s agricultural programs four years ago, digging into the land would pull up light colored, clumpy, clay-like soil.

 Today, breaking ground in that same ranch yields a shovelful darker in color, matrixed with plant roots and thick with the rich, earthy smell of healthy soil.